jlegatheaux/RC2020-assignments/assignment-3/README.md

 Range requests and replies are specially useful to deal with multimedia information.

 In the source code repository you will also find a lazy HTTP server [**HttpLazyServer.java**] that is able to serve the requested files and partially supports ranges.
 In fact, the full support of RFC 7233 ranges is quite complex and extensive.
 The provided server only supports ranges of the forms shown above.
 This server is lazy since it only sends at most MAX_BYTES bytes in each reply.
 You can find this constant in its source file.
 Therefore, if you want to know it, you should use the RTFC method (Read The F. Code), which is the only accessible method when no manual is available.
 To test the actions of the lazy server, launch it in a directory where you also put the file Earth.jpg (which size is around 13 Mbytes).
-You can access it by using the url **http://localhost:8080/Earth.jpg**  with the browser of your choice.
+You can access it by using the url:
+``**http://localhost:8080/Earth.jpg**`` using the browser of your choice.

 # Parte III
 # Assignment 3: Deliverables: